Less guilty Brownies 5.0

 I’ve tried so many brownies recipes these past few months that I’ve lost count so I’m calling this Brownies 5.0.
 It uses dark chocolate and brown sugar, so I’m consoling myself that it’s a less guilty indulgence!

 They all claim to be the easiest, fudgiest and most delicious, with small variables such as with or without baking powder, with or without chocolate (yes, you can make brownies without using actual chocolate), less butter, more eggs, etc.

 This is the most recent one that I’ve tried.
 I will probably try other future versions based on this as a benchmark.
 It ticks all the boxes as it’s easy to make, rich, less sweet and all the piranhas at home approve of it.

 Feel free to add chocolate chips, almonds or walnuts to give more oomph to your brownies.

-100g dark chocolate (original recipe called for 300g milk chocolate)
+100g dark chocolate (you can add about 30g to 50g milk chocolate for a sweeter finish.
+The original recipe called for 300g milk chocolate)

 180g unsalted butter